community access fund

 What is the Community Access Fund?

-The Community Access Fund helps subsidise selected off-peak classes and class packs for people facing barriers to accessing movement spaces.
+The Community Access Fund helps subsidise classes and class packs for people facing barriers to accessing movement spaces.

 Rather than relying on one person carrying the cost alone, this is a community-supported scheme funded through: